 [See this website's update article (Nov/2016) on Charles Green at this link.]

-Early in the Latter Rain Movement of 1948 a young pastor from Port Arthur, Texas made his way over to Beaumont to see for himself what was happening.
-That trip resulted in the young pastor - Charles E. Green - joining forces with the Bealls of Detroit, the Pembertons of Houston, Harry Hodge of Beaumont, and many other ministers involved in the Latter Rain Movement (including, of course, Green's pastor William Marshall).
+Early in the Latter Rain Movement of 1948 a young minister from Baton Rouge, Louisiana was sent by his pastor to Beaumont, Texas to see for himself what was happening.
+That April 1950 trip resulted in the young minister - Charles E. Green - joining forces with the Bealls of Detroit, the Pembertons of Houston, Harry Hodge of Beaumont, and many other ministers involved in the Latter Rain Movement (including, of course, Green's pastor William Marshall).

 |James Beall (1951)|